mixmastamyk/fr/readme.rst

 Limitations
 ~~~~~~~~~~~~~

-Both Windows and Mac OS are not currently able to detect optical or network
+Both Windows and Mac OS are not currently able to detect whether drives are
-drives.
+optical or network.
 The port to Python 3 seems to have broken Windows in that regard,
 which used to work.